himham-jak/himham-jak.github.io/README.md

 To inject VAGWAD, you'll need to convert a wav with the above settings into the adpcm headerless audio format.
 This can be accomplished by using the <a href="https://github.com/himham-jak/adpcm/">converter</a> from the PS2SDK.
 FFMPEG does not currently support the correct codec for this.

+The MUS injections will support two file types:
+- *.mid
+- *.mis

+Mid is the standard MIDI format, explained <a href="">here</a>, though all instruments will be ignored.
+Mis is a custom format used by this project.
+It is composed of a headerless Musical Instrument Sample, an excerpt from a standard Mid file.

 ## Known Issues:
 - Jak 1 SBK is not read perfectly.
 There should be only 2 types of grains, but there are 3.
 Also some sounds read as 80hr long.
 - Jak 1 VAGWAD doesn't have a working stop button.